Next Start

 7/9/2021

-Welding is a process used in a number of industries, and there are several different processes welders can use depending on what kind of project they’re working on.
+Welding is a process used in various industries and there are different welding methods that use shielding gases to protect welds from contaminants.
+Welders utilize each method depending on what kind of project they’re working on.

-If you like working with your hands and are detail-oriented, you might consider a career in the field.
-Universal Technical Institute (UTI) teaches four major types of arc welding processes, including gas metal arc welding (GMAW) and gas tungsten arc welding (GTAW), which both use shielding gases to help protect welds from contaminants.
+If you like working with your hands and are detail-oriented, you might consider a welding career.
+Universal Technical Institute (UTI) teaches four major types of arc welding processes, including gas metal arc welding (GMAW) and gas tungsten arc welding (GTAW), which both use shielding gases to help protect welds from contaminants.1

 GMAW and GTAW